opichon/UAMAwsBundle/README.md

-uam-aws-bundle
+UAMAwsBundle
 ==============

-Wrapper services around AWS services as a Symfony bundle
+The UAMAwsBundle exposes AWS clients as services for use in your Symfony 2 app.